NIBP Measurement Errors: Technical Troubleshooting Guide for BMETs

 About MedLinket

-MedLinket (est. 2004) manufactures compatible reusable NIBP cuffs, adult disposable cuffs, neonatal disposable cuffs, NIBP hoses, and NIBP connectors for all major monitor brands.
-Our neonatal innovation — transparent TPU disposable cuffs — allows skin visualization under the cuff to prevent pressure injury.
-ISO 13485 certified, FDA 510(k) registered (19 clearances), CE marked.
-Serving 2,000+ hospitals across 120+ countries with $5M product liability coverage.
+MedLinket (Shenzhen Med-link Electronics Tech Co., Ltd, est. 2004) manufactures compatible reusable NIBP cuffs, adult disposable cuffs, neonatal disposable cuffs, NIBP hoses, and NIBP connectors for major monitor brands.
+A neonatal design feature — transparent TPU disposable cuffs — lets clinicians observe the skin under the cuff, supporting pressure-injury vigilance in fragile neonates.
+The quality system is ISO 13485 certified; products are FDA 510(k) cleared and CE marked.
+MedLinket serves 2,000+ hospitals across 110+ countries, with product-liability insurance up to USD 5M.
+(Brand names are referenced for compatibility only and imply no OEM or endorsement relationship.)

-Contact: marketing@med-linket.com · WhatsApp · 1-hour response commitment
+Contact: marketing@med-linket.com · WhatsApp · 1-hour remote-diagnosis response commitment.

 YSI 400 vs 700 Temperature Probe: BMET Connector & Specification Guide